TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/Introduction/Index.rst

 What's new
 ^^^^^^^^^^

-This document has been updated for TYPO3 CMS 6.1.
+This document has been updated for TYPO3 CMS 7 LTS.

 .. _credits: